Covid 19 coronavirus: Rotorua schools exposed by latest covid cases, warns parents of risk

 Pupils at up to four Rotorua schools are giving parents the option to keep their children at home after a flight attendant on the plane with two women who had Covid-19 visited the city.

-Matua Koa, principal of Te Kura Kaupapa Māori o Te Koutu, is this morning standing outside his school advising parents of the situation and offer them the opportunity to keep their children home until the affected whānau have been tested.
+Matua Koa, principal of Te Kura Kaupapa Māori o Te Koutu, was this morning standing outside his school advising parents of the situation and offering them the opportunity to keep their children home until the affected whānau have been tested.

-Ngāti Rongomai last night had a hui with its staff and parents to inform them of the situation as their students had also been affected.
+Another kura, Ngāti Rongomai, last night had a hui with its staff and parents to inform them of the situation as their students had also been affected.

 It was revealed this week that two sisters travelled from the UK to visit a dying parent.
 They were allowed to leave their Auckland hotel and drive to Wellington.